joao-borrego/gap/examples/dr_example/README.md

 1. Change individual collision surface properties;
 1. Change individual link inertia tensor;

+Every implemented feature has been mentioned or explored in recent literature, namely by OpenAI in their work on [dexterous manipulation].
 We provide an [Interface class] for interacting with the plugin.

 ### Prerequisites